c0fec0de/git-ws/README.md

 #### Non-Git Main Projects

 `git ws` can leave the manifest version control to any other version control system (Subversion, VCS, DesignSync, etc.).

-* Just manage the manifest file `git-ws.toml` within the version control system of your choice.
+Just manage the manifest file `git-ws.toml` within the version control system of your choice.
-* Run `git ws init --update` or `git ws init --update -M path/to/git-ws.toml` in the intended workspace directory.
+Run `git ws init --update` or `git ws init --update -M path/to/git-ws.toml` in the intended workspace directory.

 👉 As before, without the `--update`, no dependencies will be fetched.

-As soon as `git ws init` runs **inside** a git clone, this git project becomes the *main project* of the workspace.
+**Inside** a git clone `git ws init` uses the actual git project as the *main project* of the workspace.
 **Outside** a git clone `git ws init` initializes a workspace *without* a *main project*.

 👉 There are just two drawbacks of a workspace without a main project: